harvester/docs/docs/install/iso-install.md

 Harvester ships as a bootable appliance image, you can install it directly on a bare metal server with the ISO image.
 To get the ISO image, download **💿 harvester-v1.x.x-amd64.iso** from the [Harvester releases](https://github.com/harvester/harvester/releases) page.

-During the installation you can either choose to **create a new Harvester cluster** or **join the node to an existing Harvester cluster**.
+During the installation, you can either choose to **create a new Harvester cluster** or **join the node to an existing Harvester cluster**.

 The following [video](https://youtu.be/X0VIGZ_lExQ) shows a quick overview of an ISO installation.